 I am all about simplifying and making life easier, especially if I am the one entertaining.

 To be honest, a successful dinner party or gathering is one where I can socialize and enjoy myself too.
 I don't want to be stuck in the kitchen the whole time.

 That's why I like to prepare as much as I can before the day of the event to make it less stressful.

-I also like to bring these with me when I am going to someone else's party.
+These are perfect to bring with me when I am going to someone else's party.
 This was I know I am guaranteed at least one healthy option for an appetizer.

 You never know what people will serve and that's why I am always prepared.

 Spinach Artichoke Quinoa Phyllo Cups from Lauren Kelly Nutrition

 Pomegranate Brie Pistachio Phyllo Bites from Lauren Kelly Nutrition